VictorRobellini/pfSense-Dashboard/plugins/README.md

+# telegraf_pfinterface.php
+IP Address and subnet for IPv4 and IPv6 are collected.
+I don't have an ipv6 on the dashbaord because I don't use it.

 # telegraf_gateways
 Depending on how recent your pfSense install is, you may need to use the python 3.7 version of the plugin.
 If you are running 2.4.5, you probably want telegraf_gateways-3.7.py.
 They both output he same data in the same format.